yllibrahja/Grid-and-Flexbox/README.md

 }
 ```
 > [!NOTE]
-> <code>'grid-row-start'</code> determines the starting row position of the item on the grid.
+> `'grid-row-start'` determines the starting row position of the item on the grid.<br>
-> <code>'grid-row-end'</code> determines the ending row position of the item on the grid.
+> `'grid-row-end'` determines the ending row position of the item on the grid.
-> In this example, the item starts at the first row and ends at the second row.
+> > In this example, the item starts at the first row and ends at the second row.

 # ▶️ Justification and Alignment